katzenjens/fy6900commander/instructions.md

 8\.
 Notes & Debugging
 ---------------------

 This tool was specifically developed and tested for an **FY6900 running firmware version 1.3**.
 It should also work with newer versions and the predecessor, the FY6800, but a 100% guarantee for all revisions cannot be given.
 The layout is optimised for desktop use.
+Newer versions of the FY6900 have a different frequency adjustment command.
+In that case, use the Link with new_version.html.
+Both versions are identical except this line: **var hwVersion = "new";**

 Should you encounter incompatibilities or wish to investigate the protocol, expand the **"DEBUG TERMINAL"** right at the bottom.
 Here, you can view the raw serial RX/TX traffic and manually send commands (e.g., from the accompanying command reference) to the device.